mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 1.3.2 Build

-The project can be built using the command:
+The project can be built using the following command:

 ```shell
 mvn clean install